Podcast Episode 37: “Who Needs a Real Property Report? (Part 2)“

 Continuing from our previous Tale, we have another example of what can happen in a real estate deal without getting a proper survey done first.
 In Alberta, the seller is supposed to provide a Real Property Report and written confirmation that the property complies with municipal bylaws.
 No matter where you are, insist on this before you agree to purchase!

-This is Part Two of the previous Tale From The Trenches.
-The facts were that a developer bought an old, small property in my neighbourhood.
+In the previous part of this mini-series, the facts were that a developer bought an old, small property in my neighbourhood.
 He knocked it down and poured a new foundation.
 As I’m going for my evening walk and observing the new construction, I take a look at the West side of the property.
 This is one of the long sides of the lot and the length is about 130 feet.
 There is a 4-foot frost fence along the whole West side of the lot.
 It actually looks really good, various vines and vegetation growing in the fence are pleasing to my gardener’s eye.
 But wait, what’s that jog in the fence that I couldn’t see before the demolition occurred?

 Snoopy guy that I am, and with tape measure in hand, I take a closer look.
 Coming from the front of the lot about two thirds of the way towards the alley all of a sudden the fence takes a right angle turn into the lot where the new home is being built.
 Then the fence carries on to the alley.
 What the heck?!
 And then I see why.
 The neighbour house is at least 75 years old and was built when the city was much more relaxed about where on a lot you could build a home.
 This neighbouring house is built two feet from the alley.